paybotic/synctera_client_library/docs/ExternalAccountLinkToken.md

 ### NewExternalAccountLinkToken

-`func NewExternalAccountLinkToken(clientName string, countryCodes []string, language string, type_ string, ) *ExternalAccountLinkToken`
+`func NewExternalAccountLinkToken(clientName string, countryCodes []string, language ExternalAccountLanguage, type_ string, ) *ExternalAccountLinkToken`

 NewExternalAccountLinkToken instantiates a new ExternalAccountLinkToken object This constructor will assign default values to properties that have it defined,